Phantom-Praise/rag-chatbot/README.md

-🚀 Demo

-[Add a link to your live demo if available]

 🛠 Getting Started
 🔹 Running the Frontend

-Start the frontend server with:

-npm run dev
+Start the frontend server with: npm run dev

 🔹 Running the Backend

-Start the backend server with:
+Start the backend server with: python main.py

-python main.py
 or
 uvicorn main:app

 🎨 Customization
 Feel free to personalize and extend the RAG Chatbot to fit your needs!

 ✏️ Modify the frontend by editing components/RAGInterface.tsx.

 🖥 Modify the backend by editing main.py.

 💡 Credits and Inspiration
 📚 Resources:

 📌 Building a RAG app with Ollama and LangChain